N. Randy Smith

-Norman Randy Smith (born August 11, 1949) is a senior United States circuit judge of the United States Court of Appeals for the Ninth Circuit.
+Norman Randy Smith (born 1949) is a senior United States circuit judge of the United States Court of Appeals for the Ninth Circuit.
 He lives and maintains chambers in Pocatello, Idaho.

 Background

 A native of southeastern Idaho, Smith attended Brigham Young University in Provo, Utah, where he received his Bachelor of Science degree in 1974.
 He received his Juris Doctor from J. Reuben Clark Law School at Brigham Young University in 1977.
 Following law school, he returned to Idaho and practiced from 1977 to 1981 as associate and assistant general counsel for the J.R.
 Simplot Company, one of the largest privately owned companies in the world.
 Smith concurrently taught business and accounting courses at Boise State University from 1979 to 1981.

 In 1982, Smith joined the law firm Merrill & Merrill, where he remained for thirteen years, first as an associate, and later as a partner beginning in 1984.
 That same year he began a long second career as an adjunct professor at Idaho State University where he continues teaching accounting, business law, and political science courses in the Economics and Political Science Departments.
 Smith served as Chairman of the Idaho Republican Party (Defeated then former State Senator Bill Ringert) (1993–1994) and helped manage the campaign of Idaho governor Phil Batt in 1994.
 Smith left private practice in 1995 following an appointment by Batt to become a state judge for the sixth district in Pocatello, a position he held until his confirmation to the U.S. Court of Appeals for the Ninth Circuit.

+In 1984, Smith was mentioned in a General Conference talk by Elder Marvin J. Ashton of the Church of Jesus Christ of Latter-day Saints.
+Ashton spoke of Smith's call to be a bishop in Pocatello.